A “Tail” of Two Species: New Canine Immuno-Oncology Research Offering

 Our studies and others clearly showed that response to treatment and overall survival in dogs and humans depended on the presence or absence of c-kit mutations.
 This also served as the first molecular targeted therapy established for canine cancer.
 The response to Toceranib – the dog equivalent of Gleevec in humans – is still studied, but whether the c-kit mutation status of dog patients is an important variable is still under investigation.

-But we work very closely with human medicine colleagues to understand how mastocytoma patients with a very indolent disease turns on and becomes a hard to treat and eventually a fatal disease.
+But we work very closely with human medicine colleagues to understand how mastocytoma patients with a very indolent disease turn on and become a hard-to-treat and eventually fatal disease.
 Indeed, dogs have the mutations, but not the aggressive disease: we are trying to understand what else happens in the tumor to turn into an aggressive and terminal cancer, hoping to be able to translate it to humans.

-NSTG: Matthew, how do you see pet owners playing a role in helping your group advanced cancer research that may benefit dogs as well as people?
+NSTG: Matthew, how do you see pet owners playing a role in helping your group advance cancer research that may benefit dogs as well as people?

 Many dog owners have told me that they derive quite a lot of comfort from knowing that their dog has contributed to helping other families avoid the pain and distress that their families are experiencing at that time.
 Without the commitment and collaboration of dog owners across the nation in these complex research projects, there wouldn’t be such a robust field of comparative oncology.